yazeed1s/NesDB/db_implementation_notes.md

 - it's gonna be row-oriented storage
 # Problems to take care of
 1- How the DBMS represents the database in files on disk?
 	- db data will be stored in pages, but i won't follow how PG scatter db data into multiple files.
-Instead i will follow what sqlite does, all of the db stored in single file.
+Instead i will follow what sqlite does, all of the db is stored in single file.
 		- Since the whole db is in a single file, there is no need for page directory, the logic for accesing a specific page within the db file will be page_offset = page# * page_size.
 		- the api for page related tasks is Create/Get/Write/Delete page 2- How the DBMS manages its memory and moves data back-and-forth from disk?